Sm00thix/IKPLS/README.md

 ## Fast Cross-Validation

-In addition to the implementations mentioned above, this package contains the novel, fast cross-validation algorithms by Engstrøm [[7]](#references) using both IKPLS algorithms.
+In addition to the standalone IKPLS implementations, this package contains an implementation of IKPLS combined with the novel, fast cross-validation algorithms by Engstrøm [[7]](#references).
 The fast cross-validation algorithms benefit both IKPLS Algorithms and especially Algorithm #2.
 The fast cross-validation algorithms are mathematically equivalent to the classical cross-validation algorithm.
-Still, they are much quicker if cross-validation splits exceed 3.
-The fast cross-validation algorithms correctly handle (column-wise) centering and scaling of the X and Y input matrices using training set means and standard deviations to avoid data leakage from the validation set.
+Still, they are much quicker.
+The fast cross-validation algorithms **correctly handle (column-wise) centering and scaling** of the X and Y input matrices using training set means and standard deviations to avoid data leakage from the validation set.
 This centering and scaling can be enabled or disabled independently from eachother and for X and Y by setting the parameters `center_X`, `center_Y`, `scale_X`, and `scale_Y`, respectively.
-The fast cross-validation algorithms correctly handle row-wise preprocessing such as (row-wise) centering and scaling of the X and Y input matrices, convolution, or other preprocessing.
+In addition to correctly handling (column-wise) centering and scaling, the fast cross-validation algorithms **correctly handle row-wise preprocessing** such as (row-wise) centering and scaling of the X and Y input matrices, convolution, or other preprocessing.
 Row-wise preprocessing can safely be applied before passing the data to the fast cross-validation algorithms.